MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ![Minimal app](../assets/vid/gif/first_app/loading_bar.gif)

 As you may have noticed, we have the same output as earlier.
 No prompt was printed.
 That's because we need to activate manually the `Prompt` element.
 Interactive elements are not activated by default.
-To do so, we can use the following line of code:
+To do so, we can add the following line of code:

 ```csharp
 Window.ActivateElement(prompt);